simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

   - 'social media'
   - 'sustainability'
   - 'walled gardens'
-description: 'Is there even a point in hiding behind a mask?
+summary: 'Is there even a point in hiding behind a mask?
 After ditching the concept of <em>personal brand</em>, here I go with a few principles I stand for.
 My takes on being genuine, pursuing sustainability, and more.'
 syndication: true
 syndicate:
   - name: IndieNews